codefellows/seattle-code-301n24/curriculum/class-15/project-guidelines.md

 ### Front-End
 - Good and proper use of React
+  - Installed and configured using create-react-app
   - Clear, readable, and efficient structure
+  - Proper use of ES6 Class Based Components, extending from `React.Component`
+  - Managing component state using this.state and this.setState.
-  - Correctly passes props to children components
+  - Correctly passes props, identifying both shared state and behaviors (methods) to child components
   - Organized into nested components for DRY code

 - Good and proper use of React-Bootstrap